Cephalotes varians

 Northern Caribbean Turtle Ant, turtle ant

-Cephalotes varians is a strongly polyphenic turtle with three distinct female : small-bodied , larger phragmotic with shield-shaped used as living doors to block nest entrances, and reproductive .
-The exhibits gliding , steering falls from trees using aerodynamic control. to the Neotropical region, it has been documented in the Florida and listed as in North America.
+Cephalotes varians is a strongly polyphenic turtle with three distinct female : small-bodied minor , larger phragmotic soldiers with shield-shaped used as living doors to block nest entrances, and reproductive .
+The exhibits gliding , steering falls from trees using aerodynamic control.
+Native to the Neotropical region, it has been documented in the Florida Keys and listed as in North America.
 Brain structure differs markedly among castes, with minor workers possessing disproportionately larger mushroom bodies associated with learning and memory, while soldiers and gynes have enlarged .

 Cephalotes varians by (c) April Nobile, some rights reserved (CC BY).
 Used under a CC-BY license.Cephalotes varians by (c) April Nobile, some rights reserved (CC BY).
 Used under a CC-BY license.Cephalotes varians by (c) April Nobile, some rights reserved (CC BY).
 Used under a CC-BY license.